-Whether you are implementing an ERP solution for the first time, upgrading, or changing your current solution, you should never make a major technology change without considering how it will affect your entire organization.
-Your Chief Information Officer (CIO) will help you understand how to successfully implement a new ERP to ensure the solution you choose works for your people and your business.
-To do this, they must first understand why you want to make the switch.
+Whether you are implementing an ERP solution for the first time, upgrading, or changing your current solution, you should never make a significant technology change without considering how it will affect your entire organization.
+Your Chief Information Officer (CIO) will help you understand how to successfully implement a new ERP to ensure that your chosen solution works for your people and business.
+To do this, they must first know why you want to make the switch.

 Reasons to Implement a New ERP Solution

 Whether it’s moving away from legacy software, the need for more features, an integrated solution, or better reporting, there are several reasons your company may want to implement a new ERP system.

 - Your current system is no longer supported: Software companies face the same challenges as any other company.
 Unfortunately, when the demand no longer exists, it is not uncommon for these companies to sunset software or discontinue product support.
 It is a frustrating but common occurrence, especially among smaller software providers.